Linux Commands - Overview and Examples

 Tue Feb 28 17:14:57 IST 2017

-The dd command copies a file, converting and formatting according to the operands.
+The dd command copies a file, converting and formatting it according to the operands.
 For example, the following command creates an image of /dev/sda partition.

 dd if=/dev/sda of=/tmp/dev-sda-part.img